dhutapratama/docs/scout.md

 <a name="algolia"></a>
 #### Algolia

 When using the Algolia driver, you should configure your Algolia `id` and `secret` credentials in your `config/scout.php` configuration file.
-Once your credentials have been configured, you will also need to install the Algolia PHP SDK via the Composer package manager:
+Once your credentials have been configured, you will also need to install the Algolia GO SDK via the Composer package manager:

 ```shell
 composer require algolia/algoliasearch-client-php